dwyl/Javascript-the-Good-Parts-notes/Notes-on-Javascript-the-Good-Parts.md

 * 0 if _string_ === `that`
 * -1 if _string_ < `that`

+_NB. 'a' < 'A', comparison is not just in length._

 ####_string_.match(_regexp_)
 Works the same way as `regexp.exec(string)` **if** there is no `g` flag in the `regexp`.